MrParosk/online_courses/relational_database_design/notes.md

 ### 3NF

 Deals with transitive dependency, i.e. removing it.
 Transitive dependency is when a column depends on a column which depends on a column.
 To solve this, break out the transitive dependency s.t. the columns within a table is only dependent on the primary key.

+## Indices

+Indices helps us search for data faster.
+The naive approach is to do a linear search (called table search) which has a time complexity of O(n), where n is the number of rows.
+When using an index, we can get the complexity O(log(n)) (most relational databases uses a B-tree).
+However it comes at a price, we need to store this index, which requires space.
+Also inserts rows becomes more expensive since we need to update this index.
+When discussing indices in relational databases, we usually talk about two types:

+- Clustered index: stores the data in the index.
+We can only have one clustered index per table.
+- Non-clustered index: only the indexed column is stored in the index and we store a pointer to their remaining data.

+Indices also increases the speed of joins.